 A 57-year-old Asian (Indian) male was first seen at our hospital in July 2015.
 He came to us with a history of redness in his right eye for 15 days associated with pain and watering.
 He had no complaints regarding his vision.
 He was a known diabetic for 20 years and was detected to be infected with human immunodeficiency virus (HIV) 10 years back.
-His CD4 count was 461 cells/mm3, and he was on highly active antiretroviral therapy (HAART).
-His blood sugar levels were
+His CD4 count was 461cells/mm3 and was

-&lt;sup>2Uveitis and Ocular Pathology Department, Sankara Nethralaya, 18, College Road, Nungambakkam, Chennai 600 006, India
+2Uveitis and Ocular Pathology Department, Sankara Nethralaya, 18, College Road, Nungambakkam, Chennai 600 006, India on highly active antiretroviral therapy (HAART).
+His blood sugar levels were moderately controlled.
+There was no history of trauma or any other significant history.

-\ Correspondence: drjb@snmail.org
+^{} Correspondence: drjb@snmail.org